pingcap/docs/ticdc/manage-ticdc.md

 - `pd`: The URL of the PD client.
 - `addr`: The listening address of TiCDC, the HTTP API address, and the Prometheus address of the service.
 - `advertise-addr`: The access address of TiCDC to the outside world.
 - `tz`: Time zone used by the TiCDC service.
-TiCDC uses this time zone when time data types such as `TIMESTAMP` are converted internally or when data are replicated to the downstream.
+TiCDC uses this time zone when it internally converts time data types such as `TIMESTAMP` or when it replicates data to the downstream.
 The default is the local time zone in which the process runs.
 If you specify `time-zone` (in `sink-uri`) and `tz` at the time, the internal TiCDC processes use the time zone specified by `tz`, and the sink uses the time zone specified by `time-zone` for replicating data to the downstream.
 - `log-file`: The address of the running log of the TiCDC process.
 The default is `cdc.log`.
 - `log-level`: The log level when the TiCDC process is running.
 The default is `info`.
 - `ca`: The path of the CA certificate file used by TiCDC, in the PEM format (optional).